dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 and descriptions of each of the options can be included by adding ``-a1`` to the command.
 All of the main DIALS tools have equivalent command-line options to list available options.

+To automatically refine a scan-static model followed by a scan-varying model for the crystal we would use the command :samp:`dials.refine bravais_setting_2.expt reindexed.refl`.
+However to explore the steps in more detail here we will run each stage separately.

 To refine a static model including the monoclinic constraints from ``dials.refine_bravais_settings`` run: